 * Public comment is not typically taken at Council Conference Sessions, but is welcomed for items on the agenda at City Council Meetings.

-To view Survey Results, search our Archives Portal – Surveys using the Veterans Plaza at Mallway project name.
+To view documents associated with the project, search our Archives Portal – Parks Project using the Veterans Plaza at Mallway project name.